 Astrology is a symbolic system that interprets human significance from astronomical events, such as the movements of the stars, Moon, Sun, planets and other heavenly bodies.

-While most people know their star sign, there is much more to astrology than this!
+While most people know their "star sign" and have some idea of what this is believed to indicate about their personality, there is much more to astrology than this!

 As you can imagine, calculating all of this information is a complicated task that, if done by hand, would take an experienced astrologer about an hour.
 Thankfully, modern software can perform these calculations in less than a second.

 Once the chart (or horoscope) has been calculated and drawn up, interpretation of the various astrological features can begin.

 Chart interpretation involves considering and creatively synthesizing the symbolic meanings and associations that can be attributed to each astrological element.
 These typically depend on its zodiac sign, its position in the sky from the perspective of an observer on Earth, as well as its angular relationship to other elements.

 Interpreting charts requires intelligence, skill, and subtlety.
 It is best done by a professional astrologer.
 However, advances in software mean that basic chart interpretation can also be automated.

 The astrological services provided on our site use these automated procedures.
 They are completely free to use and have the advantage of being instant and confidential.

 The cycles of day and night (Sun), tides (Moon), and the seasons dominated the lives of early hunter-gatherers.
 For nomadic and seafaring peoples, navigation by the stars was also vital to their survival.